 THE REVEAL

 You’re done!
-Now you have an awesome set of DIY outdoor pillows that are sure to please, and money in your pocket from being thrifty.
+Finally, you now have an awesome set of DIY outdoor pillows that are sure to please, and money in your pocket from being thrifty.

 Once you get the hang of it, you can add welting, ruffles, etc. Feel free to mix it up and make them reversible with each side made of a different coordinating fabric.
-The possibilities really are endless.
+However, the possibilities really are endless.

-If you have questions about making these DIY outdoor pillows, please feel free to ask.
-I am happy to help!
+Likewise, if you have questions about making these DIY outdoor pillows, please feel free to ask.
 In the meantime, do pin and share so others can learn how easy and budget-friendly creating outdoor decor can be. ♥

 Love, love, love!
 Ive purchased thrifted pillows and thrifted covers, washed and displayed but never thought to use the outdoor fabric to make my own.
 Im definately going to give it a go!
 I always just assumed the outdoor fabric would just be too expensive, or too thick fibered and tough to sew.
 (I see how expensive outdoor pillows and cushions are withSunbrella at home improvement stores.
 Yeowch)